01 of 08

 Brooklyn on TV

-From Abbi’s post dental surgery drug haze shopping frenzy at the Gowanus Whole Foods in Broad City to Hannah, a young aspiring millennial writer serving coffee at Café Grumpy in Girls, Brooklyn is the backdrop for numerous current TV shows.
-Before Girls, Broad City, Younger, The Affair, Brooklyn Nine-Nine, and Two Broke Girls, there were many shows set in Brooklyn.
+From Abbi’s post-dental surgery drug haze shopping frenzy at the Gowanus Whole Foods in Broad City to Hannah, a young aspiring millennial writer serving coffee at Café Grumpy in Girls, Brooklyn is the backdrop for numerous TV shows.
+Before Girls, Broad City, Younger, The Affair, Brooklyn Nine-Nine, Two Broke Girls, and the Unbreakable Kimmy Schmidt there were many shows set in Brooklyn.

 02 of 08